 Your liver is like a factory that receives, filters and then repackages all substances for use in the body, or for the safe removal of those that are harmful.
 Any substance we take in via food, air or skin goes through this pathway.

 If Phase 2 is sluggish, then these partially processed toxins aren’t eliminated causing build up in your body.
 These partially processed toxins are free radicals in nature, which are more damaging than the original toxins.

-When you expose your body to high alcohol, smoking, processed foods, or environmental toxins (think pesticides, house hold chemicals, toxic make up), this second stage slows down and prevents the liver from handling the load, increasing toxin build up systemically.
+When you expose your body to high alcohol, smoking, processed foods, or environmental toxins (think pesticides, household chemicals, toxic makeup), this second stage slows down and prevents the liver from handling the load, increasing toxin build-up systemically.

 Signs you may need to support liver health

 When your liver is overwhelmed with the burden of high toxin exposure you start to feel the effects in your whole mind-body.